-Short term investments consist of three (2021 - Nil) Guaranteed Investment Certificates ("GIC's"), which are denominated in Canadian dollars and are all held at the Society's financial institutions.
-All three certificates are for \$300,000 each, bear interest rates from 1.25% to 1.65% and mature in March and September 2023.
-Subsequent to year end, two of the certificates were redeemed with the funds being transferred into new GIC's bearing higher interest rates.
+Short term investments consist of three (2022 - three) Guaranteed Investment Certificates ("GIC's"), which are denominated in Canadian dollars and are all held at the Society's financial institutions.
+All three certificates are for \$300,000 each, bear interest rates from 4.88% to 5.05% and mature in February, April and December 2024.
+Subsequent to year end, an additional \$600,000 was invested in GIC's.